Arthurkhan/star-gazer-analysis/updateLog.md

    - Removed hard-coded staff names simulation for demo purposes
    - Updated PeriodComparisonDisplay to work with the existing useDashboardData hook
    - Enhanced loading states and error handling in period comparison
-   - Added more detailed comparison view in "Details" tab
+   - Added more detailed comparison view in \"Details\" tab

 2. **Improved Historical Data Processing**
    - Updated the rating and sentiment calculations to work with the new data structure